Jurisdictional Conference Repents of Systemic Racism

 Delegates explore history of structural racism in the Methodist church

-More than 1000 people gathered for an all-night vigil at the Smithfield Street Methodist Church.
-They brought with them a charred cross, that had been burned on the lawn of Rev. Ed King, the chaplain of Tougaloo college, who had been instrumental in the work towards racial integration.
+More than 1,000 people gathered for an all-night vigil at the Smithfield Street Methodist Church.
+They brought with them a charred cross that had been burned by the KKK on the lawn of Rev. Ed King, the chaplain of Tougaloo college, who had been instrumental in the work towards racial integration.

-After praying together all night, protestors gathered outside the conference center.
-Bishop Weaver shared that those who participated in the protest, prayed on their knees that “Hearts would be changed, so that structures would change.”
+After praying together through the night, protestors gathered outside the conference center.
+Bishop Weaver shared that those who participated in the protest prayed on their knees that “hearts would be changed, so that structures would change.”
 Protesters would later storm the floor of the General Conference to disrupt the proceedings and demand an immediate end to segregation by abolishing the Central Jurisdiction.

 The Central Jurisdiction: A history of structural racism

-Eric Carr, chairperson of the NEJ BCMR, Black Methodists for Church Renewal, spoke of the history of the Central Jurisdiction, “The Creation of the central jurisdiction was meant to separate and divide… it is said to be Methodism’s original and central sin, whose residual effects are still visible and felt in the denomination today and most specifically in today’s Central Conferences.”
+Eric Carr, chairperson of the Black Methodists for Church Renewal of the Northeastern Jurisdiction (NEJ BCMR) spoke of the history of the Central Jurisdiction.
+“The Creation of the central jurisdiction was meant to separate and divide,” he stated.
+“It is said to be Methodism’s original and central sin, whose residual effects are still visible and felt in the denomination today and most specifically in today’s Central Conferences.”

-While the Civil Rights Act of 1964 would soon end segregation, Methodists at the 1964 would choose to maintain the status quo.
-They chose not to act.
-Systemic and structural injustice was allowed to continue unchecked until the 1968 Uniting Conference, where the Evangelical United Brethren made abolishing the Central Jurisdiction a condition of the merger.
+While the Civil Rights Act of 1964 would soon end segregation, Methodists at the 1964 General Conference would choose to maintain the status quo.
+Systemic and structural injustice was allowed to continue unchecked until the 1968 Uniting Conference, where the Evangelical United Brethren Church made abolishing the Central Jurisdiction a condition of the merger that formed The United Methodist Church.

 A symbol Methodism’s racist past invites prayers of repentance

-That same cross that was the central symbol of the protest, stood on the stage as a focal point of the worship service.
-The body received the story and was invited to consider the ways that the residue of systemic racism continues to affect us even today, and our complicity in perpetuating and participating these systems, rather than working to dismantle them.
+That same cross that was the central symbol of the 1964 demonstration stood on the stage as a focal point of the worship service.
+The body received the story and was invited to consider how the residue of systemic racism continues to affect us even today and reflect upon our complicity in perpetuating and participating these systems rather than working to dismantle them.

 Delegates engaged in a litany of repentance that incorporated both the baptismal vow of all methodists to “reject evil, injustice and oppression, in whatever forms they present themselves” with Lift Every Voice and Sing, the Black National Anthem.

-After this time of collective confession and repentance, Bishop Moore- Koikoi stood and concluded the service with a rousing charge, adapted from the work of Cole Arthur Riley, author of Black Litanies, and the book, This Here Flesh.
+After time of collective confession and repentance, Bishop Cynthia Moore-Koikoi stood and concluded the service with a rousing charge, adapted from the work of Cole Arthur Riley, author of Black Litanies, and the book, This Here Flesh.

 She called on every person present to honor their true selves and to hold fast to the commitments that they made today.